Making sense of the EU

 High quality journalism

 EUobserver is a non-profit organisation established in Brussels in 2000.
 It is financially and editorially independent of the EU institutions.
-Our team of experienced journalists file daily news reports from the EU capital and do in-depth investigations on topics of special interest.
+Our team of experienced journalists file daily news reports from the EU capital and beyond and do in-depth investigations on topics of special interest.
 If you want EUobserver to look into a specific issue, please contact our editors.
 We protect our sources.

 Rue Montoyer 18B

 For opinion submissions, we recommend pieces of 600–800 words.
 Due to the volume of submissions, EUobserver only responds to submissions we are interested in publishing.

 Eric Maurice has been working for EUobserver since 2015.
 He was previously editor in chief of the European news website Presseurop.
 He is from France, where he worked for Courrier international after having studied history of international relations and journalism in Paris.